lost-tuple bug and fix for Rinda::TupleSpaceProxy.take

 def take(tuple, sec=nil, &block)

-#6 Updated by Eric Hodel about 3 years ago
+#6 Updated by Eric Hodel over 3 years ago

 - Status changed from Assigned to Closed